 Eye cancer

-Cancer is an abnormal and uncontrolled growth of cells.
-Sometimes cancer starts in or around your eye.
-There are many different types of eye cancer, depending on the cells affected.
+Eye cancer starts in or around your eye.
+It’s caused by an abnormal and uncontrolled growth of cells.
+There are many different types of eye cancer, depending on which cells are affected.
 Cancers can also spread to your eye from other parts of your body.

 About eye cancer